codec-xyz/photo_frame_manager/readme.md

 Click this [Add Photo Frames Manager To VCC](https://codec-xyz.github.io/photo_frame_manager/vccAdd.html)

-Now in VCC when managing a project the Photo Frame Manager package will apear in the list of available packages
+Now in VCC when managing a project, the Photo Frame Manager package will appear in the list of available packages.

 ## Installing (Unity Only)